daverosoff/mcgd/modules/03/Module.md

     displacement = pos_final - pos_initial

+$$ \Delta x = x_1 - x_0 $$

 With these ideas firmly in place, it is not too hard to generalize them to the case of motion in a plane.
+This is done in the next section.
 We will assume that the origin and suitable coordinate axes and units are already agreed upon.

 Notice that displacement numbers don't depend on a particular starting (or ending) position.
 The $3$ you get by moving from $2$ to $5$ is identical to the one you get moving from $-166$ to $-163$.